You’re better off going straight to StackOverflow.com.

 Decidedly less than 50% efficiency:

 Unity3D is an extreme case; the documentation is near-horrible.
 In addition, the work effort of improving the documentation appears to be part of no one’s job description.
 I stumbled across a rather egregious error in the Unity3D documentation, submitted a bug report, and it apparently went straight to /dev/null.
 It begs the question: how can they get away with such crappy docs?

 The answer to that question can be found in a Dilbert comic strip from November 8, 1995.
-Scott Adams is prescient.
-I’ll let you enjoy this very helpful link on the Dilbert web site:

-That’s right.
-Why bother spending the time and resources to write, maintain, and update documentation, when you can simply wait for someone else to write a “Dummies” book?
-And that Dummies book, here in 2016, is called Stack Overflow.
+Unfortunately, the website has been removed, however the cartoon asked: Why bother spending the time and resources to write, maintain, and update documentation, when you can simply wait for someone else to write a “Dummies” book?

 There is another criterion for documentation quality, and it’s probably the most significant reason that Stack Overflow is so useful: I call it the Example Criterion.
 Simply stated: Would a comprehensive list of examples be more useful than the provided documentation?
 It applies to obtusely-written Linux man pages, and most understaffed open source projects.